leroythelegend/rough_idea_project_cars/README.md

 };
 ```
 * We don't need to build this as I have already implemented this class, you can take a look at the implementation in process.cpp.
 I use this class to create my track data for track_9.html.
 (I need to do a lot of work to improve my JavaScript).
-* Go to the bin/capture_track_data and open the main.cpp, I have replaced Process_Lap with Process_Track.
+* Go to the bin/capture_track_data or bin/capture_track_data_v2 and open the main.cpp, I have replaced Process_Lap with Process_Track.
 ```
   1 #include "capturetelemetry.h"
   2 #include "process.h"